Davenof/fundamentaljschallenges/README.md

 # fundamentaljschallenges
 INFORMATION
 <ul>
  <li>The challenges below are fundamental to JavaScript mastery for people whose knowledge of the language is below intermediate.
-See my intermediatejschallenges repository for intermediate challenges.</li>
+See my <a href="https://github.com/Davenof/intermediatejschallenges" target="_blank">intermediatejschallenges repository</a> for intermediate challenges.</li>
  <li>See the <code>challenges.js</code> file in this repository for my solutions to the challenges.
 The challenges serial numbers in the file correspond with their numbers below.</li>
  </ul>